lotlouischoitslab/AI_Python_Louis/README.md

 # Artificial Intelligence in Python for Louis Sungwoo Cho

-All Algorithms, AI, Machine Learning, and Deep Learning stuff in Python when I need to refer to just in case I get stuck.
+All Algorithms, AI, Machine Learning, and Deep Learning stuff in Python when I need to refer to.

 # Useful Resources: